Strategies

 Campaigns must also adhere to a minimum daily budget requirement, which varies by geographic location.

-Figuring a Good Bidding Strategy
+Figuring Out a Good Amazon Bid Strategy

 In the following two tables, we will explain two concepts.